gsmfnc/StaRS2D_course/lesson_01_basic_control/lesson_01_basic_control.md

 If we keep giving these commands, Starship will not reach the destination point.
 As a matter of fact, it will just fly past it.
-First, we notice that when we are close to the tower, Starship is too high.
+First, we notice that when we are close to the tower, Starship is too high in the sky.
 So, what we could do is reducing the thrust command when we are close to the re-entry tower.
 This will make gravity "win" and get Starship to lose altitude.